collinsullivanhub/Toucan-IDS/README.md

 Use toucan3.py for Python 3.4

-*I try to keep them both updated equally, but the python 2 version will likely always be more updated*
+*I try to keep them both updated equally, but the python 2 version will likely always be updated with new features than the python 3 version*

 # Usage:
 - sudo python toucan.py